Nomadication #2 – Road Trippin’ with SMG

 On Melancholy –

 It isn’t melancholy that drives a man to suicide.
 By the time he’s ready to surrender by engaging in a last, monstrous act of self-destruction, melancholy has entirely deserted him, because melancholy was insufficient to restrain him.
 The melancholy man ceases to act altogether.
 He’s chained to the immense and unfathomable depth of his own soul by a hundred anchors, so to speak, and every tempest rages over him unnoticed.
 Melancholy is both things at once, the spiritual abyss and the anchors that keep him there – indeed, it could be said that the man himself is both, one being inseparable from the other.
 The more unfathomable the abyss, the more his melancholy weighs.
-And here we meet a paradox that instills fear and brings the average person out in a sweat: The man whose soul grows steadily calmer as the storm rises, until it finally attains an outward state of deathly repose, it is truly melancholy, truly great and On Melancholy continued: profound.
+And here we meet a paradox that instills fear and brings the average person out in a sweat: The man whose soul grows steadily calmer as the storm rises, until it finally attains an outward state of deathly repose, it is truly melancholy, truly great and profound.
 His average, superficial counterpart merely drifts, tosses hither and thither, and his soul bobs on the surface like a rowboat on the waves.

 But not every great man is capable of waiting so steadfastly, trusting in the immense force that holds him in place.
 Unwilling to return to the shallows, he aspires to penetrate his own depths and go farther.
 Violently, with an effort that passes all understanding, he smashes his soul and acts once more.
 When that happens, destruction and deliverance are near neighbors.